 8:00am Said Eucharist – A quiet, reflective service, following Common Worship order 1 (traditional language), with a short sermon and no music.
 It lasts about 40 minutes.

 This is especially for families with very young children.
 It meets in the Church Hall (OBH).
 The service follows the general format of a Communion service, in a very informal style and with worship band.
 There are various children’s groups.
-The Junction then joins the 9.15am church building congregation to receive Holy Communion, a final song and a blessing.

 There is no Junction on the 2nd Sunday of each month.
 Instead, both 9.15am congregations come together in the church building for an All Age Eucharist.